Nucleotrace accepted onto FDA Emerging Technologies Program to develop applications for oral and injectable pharmaceuticals.

 Secure.
 Nucleotrace technology creates an immutable link between product, package and database (centralized, decentralized or distributed).

 Safe.
-Very small amounts of DNA oligonucleotide are used which is pharmacologically inactive and whose safety is supported by existing literature and safety data.
+Very small amounts of DNA oligonucleotide are used which is pharmacologically inactive and whose safety is supported by industry regulators.

 Coverage.
 100% unbroken supply chain coverage from raw ingredients to finished product.